SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 #### 🧬 To make the blueprint work it will need

-To make the Blueprint work you will need a functional Magic Cube integrated to Home Assistant thri Zigbee2MQTT and find the sensor entity in the Home Assistant Device tab that Z2M imported which is named similar this:
+To make the Blueprint work you will need a functional Magic Cube integrated to Home Assistant thru Zigbee2MQTT and find the sensor entity in the Home Assistant Device tab that Z2M imported which is named similar this:

 * '''sensor.xxDevice_Namexx_action'''